 Now the A7c is the Sony entry-level full-frame camera, and most people aren’t aware, but it does have some nice upgrades over the A7III with improvements to the autofocus features and an updated menu system.

-Compared to the competition, Nikon has their Z6II which is still a $2,000 camera.
-The Sony A7IV is no longer positioned to compete in that price range and is more appropriately compared to the Canon R6 which does some things better, and some things worst.
+Compared to the competition, Nikon has their Z6II which is still a 2,000 camera.
+The Sony A7IV is no longer positioned to compete in that price range and is more appropriately compared to the Canon R6 which does some things better, and some things worse.

 I actually really like Sony’s full-frame camera positioning now.
 For photographers that have no interest in video, they can grab something like an A7c, or older A7III and not have to pay extra money for the licensing that comes with including H.265.
 Or grab an A7rIII, it’s still an awesome camera which is why I still have mine.